-Micah Altman, PhD, is director of research for the Center for Research on Equitable and Open Scholarship (CREOS) at MIT Libraries.
+Micah Altman, PhD, is the Research Scientist at the Center for Research on Equitable and Open Scholarship (CREOS) at MIT Libraries.
 Previously Altman served as a Non-Resident Senior Fellow at The Brookings Institution, and at Harvard University as the associate director of the Harvard-MIT Data Center, archival director of the Henry A. Murray Archive, and senior research scientist in the Institute for Quantitative Social Sciences.

 Sue Kriegsman is the deputy director for the Center for Research on Equitable and Open Scholarship (CREOS) at MIT Libraries.
 Prior to joining MIT she was at Harvard University in a variety of roles including as the associate director for the Berkman Klein Center for Internet & Society, program manager for the Harvard Library Office for Scholarly Communication where she launched the Harvard Library Lab.
 Kriegsman was also the project manager for the Harvard-Google Book Digitization Project.